-The increased capability of a dedicated route, no longer subject either to the loading gauge/capacity constraints of the existing transpennine rail routes, or to the congestion of either the M62 or of the entirely inadequate A628(T) Manchester-Sheffield 'Woodhead Road', should transform vital freight links across the north of England.
+This increased capability, no longer subject either to the loading gauge/capacity constraints of the existing transpennine rail routes, or to the congestion of either the M62 or of the entirely inadequate A628(T) Manchester-Sheffield Woodhead road, should transform vital freight links across the north of England.
 This will offer the following 4 key benefits:

-- Maritime containers, unloaded at the port of Liverpool, can be transported by rail across the Pennines to east-sided communities, and likewise from Immingham, Hull and Teesport to the North-West. - A 'land bridge' link could be established between Liverpool and East Coast ports; this would enable containers unloaded from transatlantic freighters at Liverpool's new 'Atlantic Gateway' Superport to be taken across the Pennines, and loaded aboard smaller vessels en route to Baltic and Scandinavian ports. - Lorry trailers can be placed upon rail wagons (as per 'piggyback' operations proposed elsewhere on Eurogauge UK). - A lorry shuttle will link Bredbury on the M60 in Greater Manchester with Tinsley on the M1 in South Yorkshire, thus allowing trunk HGV bans to be imposed on the A628 Woodhead road, the A57 Snake Pass and the A623 Peak Forest road.
+- Maritime containers, unloaded at the port of Liverpool, can be transported by rail across the Pennines to east-sided communities, and likewise from Immingham, Hull and Teesport to the North-West. - A 'land bridge' link could be established between Liverpool and East Coast ports; this would enable containers unloaded from transatlantic freighters at Liverpool's new Atlantic Gateway port to be taken across the Pennines to be loaded aboard smaller vessels en route to Baltic and Scandinavian ports.

+- Lorry trailers can be placed upon rail wagons (as per 'piggyback' operations elsewhere on Eurogauge UK). - A lorry shuttle will link Bredbury on the M60 in Greater Manchester with Tinsley on the M1 in South Yorkshire, thus allowing trunk HGV bans to be imposed on the A628 Woodhead road, the A57 Snake Pass and the A623 Peak Forest road.
 This operation will demand enhanced structure gauge to allow trains approx 5700mm tall to pass.